Blocking ads removes funding from us!

 Comparison with Samsung Galaxy S20 Ultra and Huawei P40 Pro

 Let's briefly compare the zoom with other flagships.
-For comparison, the Galaxy S20 Ultra from Samsung and the P40 Pro from Huawei on.
+For comparison, we're comparing the Galaxy S20 Ultra from Samsung and the P40 Pro from Huawei.

-As you might expect, the Huawei P40 delivers Pro+ the significantly better results.
-At 100x magnification, it delivers a much better, sharper and even more color-true image than the Galaxy S20 Ultra.
-When compared to the P40 Pro first of all the somewhat paler colors of the Pro+ on.
-This is probably mainly due to the lack of RYYB technology, which Huawei could improve on.
-But the picture is much sharper.
+As expected, the Huawei P40 Pro+ delivers significantly better results.
+At 100x magnification, it delivers a significantly better, sharper and even more color-accurate image than the Galaxy S20 Ultra.
+When comparing it with the P40 Pro, the first thing you notice is the slightly paler colors of the Pro+.
+This is probably mainly due to the lack of RYYB technology, which Huawei could still improve a bit.
+But the image is much sharper.

 More memory